evaporei/resume/cv.typ

 #chiline()

 Software Engineer with almost 10 years of experience.
 Contributed to payments, open-source, blockchain and multimedia.
-Recently exploring computer graphics and Desktop app development.
+Compiler and computer graphics nerd.
 I value performance and simplicity above all.

 == Skills
 #chiline()